A basic understanding of puppy development will make raising your puppy a whole lot easier.

 It's a good idea to get your puppy neutered (or if you have a female, have her spayed) during this period, definitely before 6 months of age.

-SIXTH STAGE OF PUPPY DEVELOPMENT: 40 - 52 Weeks So what do you have to look forward to here....?
+So what do you have to look forward to here....?

 More teenage behavior, plus the upheaval of hormones signalling sexual behavior and maturity and another fear period.
 What fun!

-Small breed pups may reach maturity by the end of this period, but for the large or giant breed puppies there is still a long way to go!
-Some of the extra-large dogs don't become adult until they are somewhere between 2 and 3 years old.
+Small breed puppies may reach maturity by the end of this period of canine development, but for the large or giant breed puppies there is still a long way to go!

-There will be a more noticeable difference between the development of small and large breed pups.
 Small or tiny breeds should be starting to settle down in terms of behavior, and they will have reached their full height and weight.

 Large or giant breeds will still be in the adolescent stage and there will be the same sort of behavior that you've been seeing for the last few months.